42Metal/yuzu_no_hitorigoto_dl/README.md

 - Download a copy of the sources

-- Set up the dependancies:  pip "install -r yuzu_voice/requirements.txt"
+- Set up the dependancies:  "pip install -r yuzu_voice/requirements.txt"

 Usage: